Visoko during the Middle Ages: Visoki

 The royal town of Visoki was a fortress which existed during the time of the medieval Bosnian state.
-The first mention of the town happened on 1 September 1355, but it is believed to have been built even earlier.
+The first mention of the town dates back to 1 September 1355, but it is believed to have been built even earlier.
 It was used by Bosnian bans and kings as a ruler's residence from which several official charters were written to other states.
 It was also defensively fortified, as the fortress had a trench and many towers of varying sizes.
 Visoki was first mentioned in a charter written in the royal town of Visoki, and was named in castro nosto Visoka vocatum.
-The charter was written by a young ban, Tvrtko I of Bosnia, who later became king in 1377 by his coronation in Mile.
+The charter was written by young ban, Tvrtko I of Bosnia, who later became king in 1377 by his coronation in Mile.
 Several other rulers and nobles wrote charters in Visoki, including King Stephen Ostoja of Bosnia and Tvrtko Borovinić, who would be the last to write of the old town of Visoki in 1436 in the document on Visoki.

 Visoki was built on Visočica hill, at a height of 766 meters, and 300 meters above the valley where the modern town of Visoko is located.
 By the time of the Turkish conquest of Bosnia, the old town was probably destroyed and never reconstructed.
 Few remnants of old Visoki remain, most being preserved in the town's museum.
-In situ evidence include the remains of foundations of the towers, walls and gates of Visoki.
+In situ evidence includes the remains of foundations of the towers, walls and gates.
 A model has been reconstructed according to plans of Đoko Mazalić made in 1953.
 The old royal town of Visoki is a national monument of Bosnia and Herzegovina.
 Today, beginning from 2007 its ruins are being slowly excavated so the town is becoming visible more and more.

 Podvisoki

 Podvisoki is a modern settlement in Visoko and was once a medieval subtown of the royal town.
 It was an important trade center and sometimes a ruler's residence.
 Podvisoki was one of the earliest examples of the medieval urban environments in Bosnia.
 In Podvisoki, a colony of Dubrovnik's merchants developed and maintained historically good relations with the Republic of Ragusa.
-The terms Bosnia and Podvisoki are often mentioned in Ragusan charters and documents.
+The terms Bosnia and Podvisoki are often mentioned in Ragusan charters and documents, sometimes used interchangeably.
 Biggest caravan shipment in medieval Bosnia happened in 1428 between Podvisoki and Dubrovnik.
-Often, term Bosnia would be identified with Podvisoki, which was one of the most important trade centres in country and located in the core of Bosnian state.